DNSSEC Key Repository Task Force

 This includes requirements and options for both acquiring the keys from the TLD registries as well as means of publication.
 The Task Force shall provide for a road map including a timeline for deploying such a repository.

 Whether or not it would be better to sign the DNS root zone first is out of scope for the Task Force.
 This is for the community to decide after the Task Force has delivered its output.
 A draft version of this is due at RIPE 55.

 - Agree wording of initial approach to ICANN to make good on earlier earlier commitments towards signing the root zones

-Jim Reid is the chair/contact person for this Task Force.
+Jim Reid was the chair/contact person for this Task Force.

-The volunteers serving on the Task Force are:
+The volunteers serving on the Task Force were: